biowdl/germline-DNA/develop/index.md

   - **&lt;sample>**: Contains a variety of files, including the BAM files for this library (`*.markdup.bam`) and a BAM file with additional preprocessing performed used for variant calling (`*.bsqr.bam`).
+    It contains the vcf file for the sample if germline.wdl was used and a single sample vcf was produced.
-    It also contains a directory per library.
+    It also contains a directory per readgroup.
     - **CNVcalling**: Contains the CNV calling results for this sample and its control sample.
 Only present if `somatic.wdl` is used with CNV calling enabled.